-The present value of the defined benefit liability is calculated using a discount rate determined by reference to market yields of high quality corporate bonds.
+The present value of the defined benefit liability is calculated using a discount rate determined by reference to market yields of government bonds.
 The estimated term of the bonds is consistent with the estimated term of the defined benefit obligation and it is denominated in \$AUD.
-A decrease in market yield on high quality corporate bonds will increase the Group's defined benefit liability, although it is expected that this would be offset partially by an increase in the fair value of certain of the plan assets.
+A decrease in market yield on government bonds will increase the Group's defined benefit liability, although it is expected that this would be offset partially by an increase in the fair value of certain of the plan assets.